RoxasShadow/rollbar-rs/README.md

 sent to Rollbar.
 Generally, all the methods whose names starts with `with_` or `from_` is what you need.

 You can easily generate the documentation locally by running `$ cargo doc` and then `$ open target/doc/rollbar/index.html`.

-## TODO
-- Support more Rollbar fields in the payload